Blotchy or Discolored Skin Above The Mouth

 Discolored skin above the mouth is a readout for digestive disorders.
 As the photos below show, when something is going on in your gut, the skin color surrounding your mouth announces it.
 Off-colors include white, yellow, red, blue, green or grey and each color suggests a different inner imbalance.
 Here’s how Chinese Face Reading takes the guesswork out of eating well.

 A suntan notwithstanding, the skin on your face ideally is the same color as the rest of your torso.
 By examining color photos from before the 1950s and the advent of the modern diet, we see that people once had uniformly colored skin.
 See: Face Color Different than Neck Color.
 But look closely at the faces around you to see a veritable rainbow of subtle color variations.
 Blotchy skin and pigmentation irregularities around the mouth reveal digestive issues.

-The most common colors seen above the mouth that obscure normal skin color are red and white.
+While two of most common colors seen above the mouth are red and white, you’ll also see other colors that obscure the normal skin tone.
 Red indicates inflammation of the upper GI tract such as acid reflux, GERD and/or heartburn.
-The color white suggests malabsorption and food sensitivities; irregularities in this area also may implicate the liver.
-Here are two examples:
+The color white suggests malabsorption and food sensitivities.
+Here are some examples:

 In the photo on the left, note the large white border above this client’s mouth that curve beyond the corners of her mouth.
 She reports having suffered from stomach problems since childhood.
 Look carefully, and you’ll also see pink skin above her lip, especially in the central region.

 On the right, we see four distinct color zones stacked above this woman’s lip.
 Her primary complaints included GERD and IBS.
 As a first step, I urged her to go dairy free; she reported immediate relief.

 1. There’s a thin white border that extends above the top lip.

 2. A dark red zone lies above the white border.

 4. Both sides of the philtrum are red/brown.